knowledge-computing/sigspatial-cup-2023/README.md

 ## 2. Image Segmentation Models

 ### Description
 We formulate the problem as a pixel-level binary-class classification problem, where supraglacial lakes should be predicted as 1 and backgrounds as 0.
-We use the provided lake labels to construct a training set of positive samples (containing lakes), negative samples, and hard negative samples (no lake but having high variability in image color or some detection failures).
-Due to imbalanced positive and negative samples, we use the weighted random sampler to select balanced positive and negative samples in each training batch.
+We use the provided lake labels to construct a training set of positive samples (containing lakes), negative samples ((no lake), and hard negative samples (no lake but having high variability in image color or some detection failures).
+Due to imbalanced positive and negative samples, we use the weighted random sampler to ensure balanced positive and negative samples in each training batch.
 We fine-tuned two machine learning models for the task: Facebook's [Segment Anything Model (SAM)](https://segment-anything.com/) and [DeepLabv3+](https://github.com/giovanniguidi/deeplabV3-PyTorch).

 ### 2.1.
 Segment Anything Model
 **Directory** `./models/SAM/`